 There is no doubt that this change has caused great hardship.
 Many women found that they could not continue working even if they wanted to, owing to health issues, caring responsibilities, or simply prejudice against older women in work.
 Losing several years’ pension cost these women tens of thousands of pounds, which they feel they have paid for through their National Insurance contributions over a working life.
 Many have reported depression and even suicidal thoughts.

-Recent research by the Institute for Fiscal Studies (IFS) found that more than half of women approaching pensionable age did not know to the nearest six months when they could claim their state pension.
+Research by the Institute for Fiscal Studies (IFS) found that more than half of women approaching pensionable age did not know to the nearest six months when they could claim their state pension.
 That group was much worse than those who did know, at changing their employment plans and behaviour to try to fill that gap.

 The first and best-known campaign against these changes was Women Against State Pension Inequalities (WASPI).
 It wants a non-means-tested bridging pension at a percentage of the full amount, to provide an income until the new state pension age is reached.
 Despite three years of campaigning, no pensions minister has been willing to meet them to discuss this.